Infinidat/infi.clickhouse_orm/docs/expressions.md

 ### Which functions are available?

 ClickHouse has many hundreds of functions, and new ones often get added.
+Many, but not all of them, are already covered by the ORM.
 If you encounter a function that the database supports but is not available in the `F` class, please report this via a GitHub issue.
 You can still use the function by providing its name:
 ```python
 expr = F("someFunctionName", arg1, arg2, ...)
 ```

+Note that higher-order database functions (those that use lambda expressions) are not supported.
 ---

 [<< Models and Databases](models_and_databases.md) | [Table of Contents](toc.md) | [Querysets >>](querysets.md)